-While my process is undeniably ensconced in the ways of academic painting, my subjects are by no means the traditional type; rather I search for people who have a certain emotional clarity.
-They might meet your glance head on, while still others just have a remarkable beauty that seems somehow unusual.
-The composition of each portrait is achieved by finding that place between the humorous and poignant, a kind of intimacy that goes beyond my relationship with the model.
+In much of my work I try to subvert relationships between the model and the audience, allowing a dialogue between the two to begin.
+The composition of each defiant portrait is achieved by finding that place between the humorous and poignant, a kind of intimacy that goes beyond my relationship with the model.
 These sensations are an important part of my practice.
 For example, intimacy and a certain tenderness is also at the core of my Oyster still life series.
 These studies of the inner beauty of such succulent creatures express a certain robust appreciation of the tactile, the feminine and as such my identity as a woman.
-This is further reflected in my nude works, and I would ask my viewers to consider that I am a woman painting nude women, and my work reflects both the challenge and richness of this experience.
-It seems that they emerge from my pictures alternately bold and vulnerable and yet always beautiful even in the most unconventional ways.
-This intricacy is meant to reflect the diverse nature of the human experience.
-Such inclusiveness and complexity of intention connects my work to the current of realist work today, a new genre that simultaneously embraces studio painting and engages in questions of identity, race, beauty, and gender.
+This is further reflected in my rebellious nude works, and I would ask my viewers to consider that I am a woman painting nude women, and as such my work reflects both the challenge and richness of this experience.
+It seems that my subjects seem to emerge from my pictures alternately bold and vulnerable and yet always beautiful even in the most unusual ways.
+This layered intimacy is meant to reflect the diverse nature of the human experience.
+Such inclusiveness and complexity of intention connects my work to the current of realist work today, a new seditious genre that simultaneously embraces studio painting and engages in questions of identity, race, beauty, and gender.